Ranjit-Saha/agri-sentry-core/day01-first-satellite-analysis/README.md

-# 🛰️Agri-Sentry Phase 1: Spectral Analysis & Vectorization
+# 🛰️Agri-Sentry-Core Phase 1: Spectral Analysis & Vectorization
 Phase 1 focuses on shifting from "images as photos" to **"images as geospatial data,"** specifically calculating the **Normalized Difference Vegetation Index (NDVI)** using highly optimized Python workflows.

 ## 🚀 Quick Start